-The proprietor has a legal responsibility to make sure that there are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children and young people's welfare, and to monitor that the school complies with them.
-The proprietor should also ensure that the policy is made available to parents and carers by publishing this on the school website or in writing if requested.
+The proprietor has a strategic leadership responsibility for the school's safeguarding arrangements and must ensure that they comply with their duties under legislation.
+The proprietor has a legal responsibility to make sure that there are appropriate policies and procedures in place, which have regard to statutory guidance, in order for appropriate action to be taken in a timely manner to safeguard and promote children and young people's welfare.
+The proprietor will also ensure that the policy is made available to parents and carers by publishing this on the school website or in writing if requested.